cfoss-coveo/search-ui/README.md

 ## Getting started

-This rubric is for developers.
+This rubric is for developers and testers.

 ### Build files for release or to test code quality before opening a Pull request